imsushant12/Machine_Learning/Basics.md

 ### Linear Regression
 Linear regression is a fundamental statistical technique used for modelling the relationship between a dependent variable (often denoted as \(y\)) and one or more independent variables (often denoted as \(x\)).
 It assumes a linear relationship exists between the independent variable(s) and the dependent variable.
 Linear regression aims to find the best-fitting straight line that describes this relationship.

-The equation of a simple linear regression model with one independent variable can be expressed as:
+The equation of a simple linear regression model with one independent variable can be written as:

 \[ y = mx + c \]